 So, the fact is, slavery was one thing.
 And what the Irish suffered in the 17th century was bad but it wasn’t the same as slavery.
-Interestingly, one comment in support of the Irish slaves meme mentions Goody Glover, a woman burned as a witch in Boston because of superstition and racism and the fact that she was an Irish speaker and could only manage broken English.
+Interestingly, one comment in support of the Irish slaves meme mentions Goody Glover, a woman hanged as a witch in Boston because of superstition and racism and the fact that she was an Irish speaker and could only manage broken English.
 She had been sent to the Caribbean at some point, whether as a vagrant or an indentured servant isn’t clear.
 However, she and her children made their way to America.
 If they had been chattel slaves, she and her husband, and their children and their children’s children would have continued to be someone’s ‘property’ in the Caribbean.
 Is that a big enough difference for you, Mark?

 The fact is, accuracy is important.
 We all know that there was a famine in Ireland in the 19th century.
 Historians argue about whether or not this was genocide.
 To my mind, the English establishment was to blame for the huge loss of life, whichever way you look at it.
 We don’t need to invent anything.
-But let’s just suppose that some lonely looney-tune in a dank apartment in Boston or Philadelphia or London or Ipswich decides that the truth about the famine was a far more hands-on thing.
+But let’s just suppose that some lonely looney-tune in a dank apartment in Boston or London or Dublin decides that the truth about the famine was a far more hands-on thing.
 Suppose he claims that Queen Victoria and Trevelyan and Russell and lots of other English aristocrats caused the famine by floating over the West in hot air balloons throwing poison onto the fields and cackling hysterically at their own racist wickedness.
-A thousand dumbasses will immediately ignore that fact that this isn’t possible, that there is plenty of evidence of the virus that caused the blight, or that there is no record of all these upper-class English people going on a prolonged holiday at the time and they will accuse anyone who doubts the veracity of this claim of being soft, and pro-English, and traitors to the national cause and blah blah blah …
+A thousand dumbasses will immediately ignore that fact that this isn’t physically possible, that there is plenty of evidence of the virus that caused the blight, or that there is no record of all these upper-class English people going on a prolonged holiday at the time and they will accuse anyone who doubts the veracity of this claim of being soft, and pro-English, and self-hating Irishmen and traitors to the national cause and blah blah blah yada yada yada …